 The portion of the Incentive Fee based on income for each period will equal 50% of the period's excess income amount, until the cumulative Incentive Fee payments for the period equal 20% of the period's income amount distributed or distributable to stockholders as described in clause (A) of the preceding paragraph.
-Thereafter, the portion of the Incentive Fee based on income for the period will equal 20% of the period's amount distributed or distributable to stockholders.
+Thereafter, the portion of the Incentive Fee based on income for the period will equal 20% of the period's amount distributable to stockholders.

-For the period from January 1, 2017 through March 6, 2017, the Advisor did not earn Incentive Fees based on income from the Company.
-For the years ended December 31, 2016 and 2015, the Company incurred zero and \$11,061 in Incentive Fees based on income, respectively.
+For the three months ended March 31, 2016 and 2015, the Advisor earned zero and \$11,061, respectively, in Incentive Fees based on income from the Company.

-(ii) Annual Incentive Fee Based on Capital Gains Until March 6, 2017
+Annual Incentive Fee Based on Capital Gains Until March 6, 2017